 The name and address of the owner or owners of the land and the nature of his right of occupancy.

 A statement that, if granted the permit applied for, he will operate the racetrack pursuant to the regulations hereinafter set forth and that, upon his failure to do so, such permit may be revoked forthwith.

-The fee for the permit is hereby fixed at $5 for a permit to operate a racetrack, as defined herein, for one day, $15 for one week or any part thereof, or $50 for one month or any part thereof over one week, or a permit for a year may be purchased for $250, subject to the following limitation: such permit shall be effective from the date of its issuance until the 31st day of December of the year of its issuance, after which a new application must be made for a permit if the permittee desires to continue to operate the racetrack.
+The fees for a permit to operate a racetrack, as defined herein, for one day, for one week or any part thereof, or for one month or any part thereof over one week are as set from time to time by resolution of the Town Board; or a permit for a year may be purchased for an amount as set from time to time by resolution of the Town Board, subject to the following limitation: such permit shall be effective from the date of its issuance until the 31st day of December of the year of its issuance, after which a new application must be made for a permit if the permittee desires to continue to operate the racetrack.